janmasrovira/cv/cv.typ

 Engineer at Formal Vindications, where I applied formal verification and logical reasoning to formally verify software.

-I write about things I find interesting in my blog: janmasrovira.gitlab.io/ascetic-slug

 == Professional History
 === [2021 - current] Heliax - Compiler Engineer, Language Designer

-I’ve worked on designing the Juvix language and implementing its compiler in Haskell.
-The source code is publicly available at github.com/anoma/juvix.

-I’d like to highlight some of my contributions to the compiler:

-- *Type checker*.
-I’ve implemented a type checker that supports user defined ADTs, polymorphism, type inference and implicit arguments, among other features.
-- *Termination checker*.
-I’ve implemented a termination checker based on structural recursion.
-It detects decreasing lexicographic order of arguments.
-- *Intermediate languages*.
-I’ve implemented transformations involving intermediate languages.
-E.g. lambda lifting.
-- *Parallelization of the pipeline*.
-I’ve parallelized the pipeline so that modules that don’t depend on each other can be compiled in parallel.
-- *Parser*.
-I’ve implemented a parser using parser combinators.
-It keeps track of source location and supports custom infix operators.
-The complexity of the Juvix language is comparable to Haskell.
-- *Advanced Haskell types*.
-I strive to write elegant code that’s safe and easy to maitain.
-I’ve successfully used advanced types in Haskell such as type families, GADT’s, effects, singletons, etc. to improve the overall quality of the codebase.
+Core contributor to the Juvix language and its Haskell compiler (github.com/anoma/juvix), where I built the type checker (ADTs, polymorphism, inference, implicit arguments), a termination checker based on structural recursion with lexicographic decreases, and intermediate-language transforms such as lambda lifting; I also parallelised compilation of independent modules and wrote a parser with parser-combinators, precise source locations, and custom infix operators.
+Throughout, I leveraged advanced Haskell types—type families, GADTs, singletons, and effect systems—to improve safety and maintainability.

 === [2020 - 2021] Formal Vindications - Formal Methods Engineer

-The aim of the company was to formally verify tachograph software.
+The aim of the company is to formally verify tachograph software.
 As part of that effort, I contributed to formally verifying a fully UTC compliant (with leap seconds) library in Rocq.
 The code is not publicly available.